MortenTobiasNielsen/FLE-API-specification/README.md

 1. **API Specification** – Enables auto-generation of both server and client code.
 2. **API Implementation** – Built using the above specification as the foundation.
-3. **Factorio Mod** – Provides access to all necessary in-game actions.
+3. **Factorio Mod** – Provides access to all necessary in-game actions and data.
 4. **Containerized Deployment** – Bundles the Factorio headless server, the custom mod, and the API into a single container.

 ### Collaboration